MicrosoftDocs/microsoft-style-guide/styleguide/procedures-instructions/writing-step-by-step-instructions.md

 # Writing step-by-step instructions

-Follow these guidelines to help you create clear, easy-to follow instructions, whether you're writing simple, single-step procedures or complex procedures that consist of multiple steps.
+Follow these guidelines to help you create clear, easy-to-follow instructions, whether you're writing simple, single-step procedures or complex procedures that consist of multiple steps.